aldente0/php-project-45/README.md

 # Brain Games

-This is a set of 5 console games: brain-event, brain-prime, brain-progression, brain-calc and brain-GCD.
+This is a set of 5 console games: brain-even, brain-prime, brain-progression, brain-calc and brain-gcd.

 ### Requirements